 We employed eight named entity recognition (NER) models from CoreNLP, spaCy, and BERT packages to identify PERSONs, ORGANIZATIONs and LOCATIONs in news articles.
-While some models predict different NER categories, we sought only those entities which were tagged as above.
+While some models predict different NER categories, we sought only those entities which were tagged using the algorithm depicted in Figure 4.